jackwthake/psu-computer-science/cs163/prog1/readme.md

 ![list structure](img/list_structure.png)

 ### Classes and structures
-This Will be achieved by creating two classes and 3 structures.
+This will be achieved by creating two classes and 3 structures.
-The first class being the top level manager of the priority list - **CS_project_manager**, This will also be the class that the client communicates with, all the others will be shielded away.
+The first class being the top level manager of the priority list - **CS_project_manager**, this will also be the class that the client communicates with, all the others will be shielded away.
 The second class being the container fo each list of individual projects - **CS_project_list**.
 To make these two classes work three structures